-a cautionary tale about surviving emotional abuse
+a cautionary tale about surviving emotional and psychological CHILD abuse

 I wish I could say that I had a happy childhood, but that would be the furthest thing from the truth.
 I grew up with a mentally unstable mom who was narcissistic and had Borderline Personality Disorder.

-At a very young age my role was to listen to my mother’s marital problems, as she and my dad were always arguing (sometimes physically, but most of the time it was screaming at one another).
+At a very young age my role was to listen to my mother’s marital problems.
+She and my dad were always arguing (sometimes physically, but most of the time it was screaming at one another).
 I developed a very codependent relationship with her.
 It was my job to listen to her problems, support her emotionally, and take care of her.
 I did not set any boundaries with her, as I felt my well-being and safety were completely contingent on my mother’s well-being.
 When she was upset or wanted nothing to do with me, I felt worthless.

 I wanted nothing more than my mother’s approval, and as a result I would parrot a lot of what my mother said to me and try to emulate her.
 My father was very resentful of this, and growing up he was angry at me most of the time.

 At the age of 8, my mother started throwing me out of the house when she felt I misbehaved.
 The first time this happened it was dark outside, and I walked a block to a nearby park and sat on a bench.
 I felt helpless, unloved, and discarded.
 My father came out at some point and told me I could go back inside.
 The memory of sitting on that bench for the first time will forever be etched in my mind.